rethinking facades

 This doesn’t necessarily look good all year round, but it is an effective protection.

-Another possibility is to build facades of many small elements which are added at different depths.
-And these elements could be mobile, meaning these elements could be turned (for example whenever they reach a certain temperature).
+These elements could be mobile, meaning these elements could be turned (for example whenever they reach a certain temperature).

-• generating solar energy
+- generating solar energy

-• generating wind energy
+- generating wind energy

-• plus offering shade for animals and humans
+- offering shade for animals

 Questions to explore